AthenaHQ/Multi-View-Co-Teaching/README.md

 # Multi-View-Co-Teaching-Network

-This repository contains the source code for the CIKM 2020 paper **Learning to Match Jobs with Resumes from Sparse Interaction Data using Multi-View Co-Teaching Network**
+This repository contains source code for Learning to Match Jobs with Resumes from Sparse Interaction Data using Multi-View Co-Teaching Networks

 ## Directory